ntdai95/Resume-Projects/NoteShare/README.md

 # How to run the program:

+Install Requirements:
+1. Type the following command to installed the required python modules: pip3 install -r requirements.txt

-Run Server
+Run App:
 1. Type the following command to start the server: python server.py

-Run Client:
-1. Put all your files that you want to send in the current directory
+2. Put all your files that you want to send in the current directory
-2. Type the following command to start the client: python main.py
+3. Type the following command to start the client: python main.py
-3. All the files that you have downloaded will be stored in the current directory
+4. All the files that you have downloaded will be stored in the current directory